-Among persons infected with WNV, 20% will develop acute febrile illness, and <1% will develop neuroinvasive disease (aseptic meningitis, encephalitis, or flaccid paralysis), which can result in residual neurological deficits or death.
+Among persons infected with WNV, 20% will develop an acute febrile illness with some symptoms that could be similar to COVID-19.
+However, <1% will develop neuroinvasive disease (aseptic meningitis, encephalitis, or flaccid paralysis), which can result in residual neurological deficits or death.
 The risk of neuroinvasive disease is highest among adults >50 years old and individuals with weakened immune systems.
-Between 2012-17, 1 to 6 neuroinvasive WNV infections and up to 2 deaths occurred annually in Philadelphia.
+Between 2014-19, 1 to 14 neuroinvasive WNV infections and up to 3 deaths occurred annually in Philadelphia.
 Seasonal WNV activity updates for Philadelphia are available online at https://hip.phila.gov.

 Providers in our area should also recognize that other arboviral infections (e.g., Powassan, Eastern Equine Encephalitis, La Crosse, Jamestown Canyon, etc.), although rare, can result in severe illness similar to WNV meningoencephalitis.
-Specifically, Powassan virus, which is spread by black-legged ticks (Lyme disease vector), has emerged in northern Pennsylvania counties, New York and New Jersey.
+In Philadelphia, Powassan was first identified in black-legged ticks collected in November 2019.